So, you are planning to build your own chicken coop.

 The ideal height from the floor should be 18-24 inches.
 Any higher and heavier hens run the risk of leg or foot injury when jumping down.
 Bantams seem to enjoy higher perches since they fly so well.

 Think carefully where you will put your roost; birds poop over 70% of the total daily droppings at night.
-If you plan carefully, you can incorporate something like ‘poop boards’, poop hammock or some other way to easily collect and remove the poop mountains.
+If you plan carefully, you can easily incorporate something like ‘poop boards,’ poop hammock, or other ways to collect and remove the poop mountains.

 Tip: don’t place your nest boxes under the roost.

-I use old discarded professional baking trays – they are solid metal trays about 18×24 inches which sit under the roosts.
+I use old discarded professional baking trays – they are solid metal trays about 18×24 inches that sit under the roosts.
 They are easy to lift out and empty as necessary.

-Standard sized birds will fit nicely into a 12 x 12 inch box situated about 12 inches off the floor.
-Nest boxes should be place in the darkest part of the coop since hens do like a little privacy when laying their eggs.
-If you have very large birds such as Jersey Giants the nest box will have to be larger to accommodate the hens.
+Standard-sized birds will fit nicely into a 12 x 12-inch box situated about 12 inches off the floor.
+Nest boxes should be placed in the darkest part of the coop since hens do like a little privacy when laying their eggs.
+If you have huge birds such as Jersey Giants, the nest box will have to be larger to accommodate the hens.
 Bantams require much less space – about 6 inches per box, but they can and will use the ‘big girls’ nest boxes.

 Of course, you will need feeders and drinkers for your flock.
-The feeder can be hung in the coop, but leave the drinker outside otherwise it will contribute excess moisture to the air in the coop.
+The feeder can be hung in the coop, but leave the drinker outside otherwise;, it will contribute excess moisture to the coop’s air.

-Chickens take dust baths to control the oils on their bodies as well as protect themselves from external parasites.
+Chickens take dust baths to control the oils on their bodies and protect themselves from external parasites.
 If your birds are in confinement, a dust bath is non-negotiable.
-Birds that live in enclosures are more susceptible to contracting parasites, thus they need access to a place to take their daily baths.
+Birds that live in enclosures are more susceptible to contracting parasites.
+Thus they need access to a place to take their daily baths.